 Giving a voice to local communities on the impact of Brexit.

-As the UK prepares to leave the EU on 29th March 2019, the full impact of Brexit on the Irish border area remains undefined and getting answers to the questions posed may still take some time.
+As the UK prepares to leave the EU on 31st October 2019, the full impact of Brexit on the Irish border area remains undefined, with answers to many questions remaining outstanding.
 ICBAN developed a Policy Paper on Brexit in March 2017, noting and respecting the differing political positions of our Management Board.
 It was agreed that the organisation would work towards highlighting any opportunities or concerns and to withstand any negative consequences arising from the Brexit process.